-Clear the Home Office
+The Home Office

 Check with local schools and libraries to see if they have a need for your old computer equipment.
 If not, the World Computer Exchange accepts old computers, laptops, printers, and other equipment to be refurbished and distributed to schools, libraries, and community centers in developing countries.
 The National Cristina Foundation matches donated computer equipment and software with disabled persons and others in need in your geographic area.

-Send used printer cartridges, digital cameras, iPods, cell phones and smart phones to CURE Recycling to be recycled.
+Send used printer cartridges, digital cameras, iPods, cell phones and smartphones to CURE Recycling to be recycled.
 Proceeds benefit CURE Childhood Cancer.

-Clear the Living Room
+The Living Room

 Is your collection of books, magazines, DVDs, and CDs so big that it no longer fits on your shelves?
 Purge one from every four or five you keep and see if your local library or hospital has a need for them.
-If not, donate them through one of these organizations:

-- International Book Project: If you have quality used textbooks, dictionaries, encyclopedias, vocational books, and children’s books to get rid of, this organization will send them overseas to promote education and literacy.
+- International Book Project: If you have quality-used textbooks, dictionaries, encyclopedias, vocational books, and children’s books to get rid of, this organization will send them overseas to promote education and literacy.

 Donate unwanted furniture, lamps, rugs, and other home décor to Goodwill or the Salvation Army.
 Also, local homeless shelters, senior centers, churches, and synagogues often have a need for such items; just make sure to call first.
 If there is a furniture bank in your area, the Furniture Bank Association of North America provides crucial home furnishings to the previously homeless, victims of fires and natural disasters, and others in need.

-Clear the Garage and Basement
+The Garage and Basement